mdkp-hsg/Learn-Khasi-Website/_pages/privacy.md

 **Information Collection and Use**

-For a better experience, while using our Service, We may require you to provide us with certain personally identifiable information, including but not limited to name, email, gmail profile picture link.
-The information that we request will be retained on your device and is not collected by us in any way.
+For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, email address and gmail profile picture link.
+The information that we request will be retained on your device and no other personal information will be collected by us in any way, except for online survey purposes regarding your app usage and personal preferences later.

 The app does use third party services that may collect information used to identify you.